 \subsection{Procedure and Metrics}

 The experiment followed a within-subjects design, where participants experienced both the Static and Adaptive handover conditions.
 To prevent ordering effects, the conditions were counterbalanced: half of the participants interacted with the Adaptive system first, while the other half started with the Static system.
 Within each condition, participants completed the same set of object-task trials.
 The object-task sequence was fixed across participants.
 Before the interaction sessions, participants completed two baseline assessments.
 First, the 10-item Edinburgh Handedness Inventory \cite{Oldfield_1971} was administered to formally confirm their right-hand preference.
-Second, participants completed a modified 9-item Ethical Acceptability Scale, originally developed by Peca et al. \cite{Peca_2016}, to assess \textit{a priori} attitudes toward the technology.
+Second, participants completed a modified 9-item Ethical Acceptability Scale, originally developed by Peca et al. \cite{Peca_2016}, to characterize \textit{a priori} attitudes toward the technology.
 This questionnaire covered specific aspects of robotic integration, and participants were asked to indicate their level of agreement with each statement using a 5-point Likert scale ranging from 1 (``strongly disagree'') to 5 (``strongly agree'').
 Following these questionnaires, users received a safety briefing, were equipped with NEON Pupil Labs glasses wearable eye-trackers, and proceeded with the handover tasks.
 At the beginning of each trial, participants were instructed to place their hand in the handover area according to the task they were asked to perform and to keep it stable for a short fixed interval before the final delivery pose was computed and the robot motion was triggered.